evaveli/ecosmetics/README.md

 ![image](https://user-images.githubusercontent.com/99196876/177046995-caabc4e5-230a-47a1-94f6-11378fbd55ee.png)

-All the passwords , phone numbers, usernames and barcodes has validations.
+All the passwords , phone numbers, usernames and barcodes have validations.

 Thank you :) .